vinv1n/MultiChannel/README.md

    ### activate env `source <env_name>/bin/activate`
    ### install requirements `pip install -r requirements.txt`
    ### run project `python run.py` on project root

+  ## Set up channel config
+  To set up channel config, edit the config.json file on the root folder of the project.

+  ### Email
+Set the correct SMTP, SMTP port, IMAP, IMAP port, address and password of your email service provider.
+Please, create a new email account for this program, because the password has to be written into the config file.
+This might not work with all email providers.
+Some of the might consider the emails as spam.
+Gmail is not known to work.
+Outlook works with the system, but you should remember to verify your account so that Outlook lets you send more than a couple emails.

+  ### Telegram
+To set up telegram, create a new bot (https://core.telegram.org/bots) and add the token into config.json.
+The users should say hello to this bot, so that it can communicate with the user.

+As of now, shutting down the MultiChannel App will reset the bot's memory in such a way, that it won't be able to forward user responses to the database.
+However, all new messages sent after the reset should work.
+  ### IRC